Venomous

 Saw Scaled Viper

-Saw-scaled vipers are poisonous vipers found in parts of Asia, mainly in the Indian subcontinent.
-They are the smallest of the “Big Four” dangerous snakes in India, along with the Russell’s viper, the Indian cobra, and the common krait.
-These vipers are known to cause a majority of the snakebite deaths in the world, killing 4000 to 5000 people in India annually.
-It produces a loud and raspy warning sound to ward off threats by rubbing parts of their body together.
+Saw-scaled vipers, also known as Indian saw-scaled vipers and little Indian vipers, are poisonous vipers found in parts of Asia, mainly in the Indian subcontinent.
+They are the smallest of the “Big Four” dangerous snakes in India, along with Russell’s viper, the Indian cobra, and the common krait, and are the nominate species of their genus Echis.

 Scientific Classifications